adyen-examples/adyen-step-by-step-integration-workshop/README.md

     }
 }

-// Step 10 - Handles responses, do a simple redirect based on the result. function handleResponse(response, component) {
+function handleResponse(response, component) {
   // We'll leave this empty for now and fix this in step 10.
 }